XBraid/xbraid/test/README.md

    `testscript.sh` passes if `testscript.err` is empty (nothing is written to standard error).

--  Basic instructions:
+-  Basic instructions:  run a test with a command like

          $ ./test.sh diffusion2D.sh

    Then, see if `diffusion2D.err` is of size 0.
 If it is not, look at it's contents to see which test failed.

--  To add a new regression test:
-   Create a new low level script like `diffusion2D.sh` and then call it from a machine script at level 2.
+-  To add a new regression test, create a new lowest level script like `diffusion2D.sh` and then call it from a machine script at level 2.

 -  Regression tests should be run before pushing code.
+It is recommended to run the basic (lowest level) tests like `diffusion2d.sh` or machine test like `machine-tux.sh`

 ### Lowest Level Test Scripts

+As an example, here we look at one of the lowest level tests, the diffusion2d test.\n

 Files used:
 -  `test.sh`